Have the Government’s five key lockdown tests been met?

 More data is needed to be clear whether this test has been met.

-The ‘R’ value – or infection rate – is now thought to be somewhere between 0.5 and 1, meaning that each person infected with the virus passes it on to less than one other person.
+The “R” value, or infection rate, is now thought to be somewhere between 0.5 and one, meaning that each person infected with the virus passes it on to fewer than one other person.

 This in turn means the total number of cases is falling.
-But, if R rises above 1, there could be another exponential rise in infections.
+But if R rises above one, there could be another exponential rise in infections.

 It is likely this test has been met across the board, but the Government will be extremely anxious to ensure the rate of infection does not rise again.

-The Government remains a long way off its target of testing 100,000 people a day by the end of the month, with just 37,024 tests carried out on Sunday – though the number is increasing daily.
+The Government is getting closer to hitting its target of testing 100,000 people a day by the end of the month, with 81,611 tests carried out on Wednesday.

-And while more than a billion items of personal protective equipment (PPE) have been distributed, concerns over shortages remain – particularly among care home staff.
+But while more than a billion items of personal protective equipment (PPE) have been distributed, concerns over shortages remain, particularly among care home staff.

-Prime Minister Boris Johnson said on Monday that he would not risk a second peak in the disease by relaxing restrictions too quickly.
+Mr Johnson said on Thursday he would not risk a second peak in the disease by relaxing restrictions too quickly.

+He said he would set out a “road map” for easing lockdown restrictions, with the dates and times of each individual measure depending on where the country was in the epidemic.

+Mr Johnson stressed that to “avoid disaster” the fifth test was that nothing the Government does lifts the R value above one.

-The Government’s scientific advisers are presenting a series of options to ministers about easing lockdown measures, a combination of which would keep the R value below 1.
+The Government’s scientific advisers are presenting a series of options to ministers about easing lockdown measures, a combination of which would keep the R value below one.

-Ministers do not yet appear confident of avoiding a second peak if they relax the measures now, and so this test is unlikely to have been met.
+Ministers could use the new advice issued to them, along with the altered wording, to lift a number of the social distancing measures in place and help get Britain back to work.